MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-51-Environmental-Protection-Regulations-Domestic-Licensing-Related-Regulatory-Functions/subpart-A-National-Environmental-Policy-Act-Regulations-Implementing-Section-1022/subjectgroup-ECFR7b7bc185a88ae9a-Classification-Licensing-Regulatory-Actions/section-51.22.md

 (xv) Possession, manufacturing, processing, shipment, testing, or other use of depleted uranium military munitions.

-(xvi) Any use of source, byproduct, or special nuclear material not listed above which involves quantities and forms of source, byproduct, or special nuclear material similar to those listed in paragraphs (c)(14) (i) through (xv) of this section (Category 14).
+(xvi) Any use of source, byproduct, or special nuclear material not listed above which involves quantities and forms of source, byproduct, or special nuclear material similar to those listed in paragraphs (c)(14) (i) through (xv) of this section.

 (15) Issuance, amendment or renewal of licenses for import of nuclear facilities and materials pursuant to part 110 of this chapter, except for import of spent power reactor fuel.